nikitbisht/Emotion-Detection-System/README.md

 ## 🚀 Features

 - **Image Upload Mode**: Upload an image to detect emotions.
-- **Real-Time Camera Mode**: Use your webcam to detect emotions live.
 - **Deep Learning Model**: Built with TensorFlow and Keras using transfer learning, achieving 69% accuracy.
 - **Streamlit Interface**: Simple and easy-to-use interface.